Busting the myths about cyber hacks: “It won’t happen to me”

-Such attacks can result in theft, or even destruction of, critical data, and researchers may be locked-out of their computer networks, unable to access the information they need to perform their work.
+Such attacks can result in theft, or even destruction of, critical data, and researchers may be locked-out of their computer networks, meaning that they are unable to access the information they need.
 Additionally, many modern laboratories use equipment that can be controlled remotely over a network, so hackers who are able to take control of networks could theoretically impair those experiments, rendering any results unreliable and setting back vital research.

 The implications on the urgent international effort to find a Coronavirus vaccine are obvious.

 Luckily, in this instance, it seems that network security controls performed well, with the BBC reporting that vaccine research had not been hindered by these assaults.
 But given the nature of such hacks, it may be some time before the true extent of any damage becomes clear.

 The London insurance market has pioneered the development and evolution of cyber insurance, which is designed to protect organisations against the financial, legal and technical challenges that accompany hacking attacks of this nature.

 How does this form of insurance operate and what benefit could it be to pharma and R&D companies?

 A cyber insurance policy primarily acts as a breach response service.
 With the pharma or R&D policyholder being connected with a dedicated breach manager who will triage their cyber event, consult on the most effective way of responding to the attack, and then manage the technical response – with all costs being directly billed to the insurer.